Piezoelectric Vibratory Energy Harvester Design and Simulation

 - Verification and final analysis with FEA

 Further detailed modeling can be done using CoventorWare’s field solvers.
 For example, the design can be checked for high stress areas that may lead to failures when the device is overloaded due to shock.
-Gas damping coefficients can also be derived with CoventorWare and included in the MEMS+ model to more accurately predict Q-factor.
+Gas damping coefficients can also be obtained with CoventorWare and included in the MEMS+ model to more accurately predict Q-factor.
 When necessary, simulation results from MEMS+ and CoventorWare can be verified against each other to provide increased confidence prior to tape-out.
-Simulating piezoelectric harmonic analysis with a linear resistive load is an example where a user may wish to compare the results between both tools.
+For instance, the closed-loop harmonic response with a linear resistive load can be simulated in both tools and compared.

 A Complete Platform

-Coventor’s platform for piezoelectric energy harvesting combines MEMS+ and CoventorWare to provide a complete solution which solves the coupled and multi-domain physics not addressed with traditional FEA analysis only.
+Coventor’s platform for piezoelectric energy harvesting combines MEMS+ and CoventorWare to provide a complete solution which solves the coupled and multi-domain physics not addressed with conventional FEA analysis alone.
 This hybrid methodology has many advantages.
-It allows the co-design and co-simulation of harvesting device together with the conditioning circuit.
-The models are parametric and solve extremely quickly, enabling rapid exploration of design and process changes practical.
-The time consuming process to create reduced-order models from FEA data and/or analytical expressions is eliminated and the resulting models from this methodology are non-linear and highly accurate.
+It allows the co-design and co-simulation of an energy harvesting device together with the conditioning circuit.
+The models are parametric and solve extremely fast, making rapid exploration of design and process changes practical.
+The time-consuming process of creating reduced-order models from FEA data and/or analytical expressions is eliminated and the resulting models from this methodology are highly accurate.

-In addition, using a platform that integrates the best-in-class simulators like Cadence Spectre and/or Matlab/Simulink with MEMS specific high order models provides the best combination of accuracy and capacity.
+In addition, using a platform that integrates the best-in-class simulators like Cadence Spectre and/or Matlab/Simulink with MEMS-specific models provides the best combination of accuracy and capacity.
 Going forward, as Cadence and the Mathworks continue to make speed and capacity improvements to their algorithms and Coventor continues to refine and add high-order elements to our MEMS+ library, the benefits multiply.
 Thus, the individual achievements from each company multiply and result in speed and capacity improvements that increase exponentially for the user.